 Building a team of your own processionals with the same experience and qualifications would be very costly to your organization.
 The benefits of having a large talent pool working for you today, at a lower cost than hiring your own in-house staff can be very attractive as long as the provider you choose meets the criteria that’s important to your business.
 Additionally, a good IT service provider can help your organization navigate the technologies required to meet the demands of remote workers.
 They can get a secure remote work environment set up, while providing remote troubleshooting and support to employees whether they’re working at home or in the office.

 We hope you feel empowered with the information you need to choose the right outsourced IT provider for your organization.
-Les Olson Company serves customers in Utah and Clark County Nevada.
+Les Olson Company serves customers in Utah and Las Vegas, Nevada.
 If your organization is in one of these areas and would like to speak with one of our IT representatives please fill out the form below, or simply click to call.
 We look forward to meeting you virtually or in person.